MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/gatt-client.md

     // Successfully wrote to device
 }
 ```
 > **Tip**: Get comfortable with using [DataReader](https://docs.microsoft.com/uwp/api/windows.storage.streams.datareader) and [DataWriter](https://docs.microsoft.com/uwp/api/windows.storage.streams.datawriter).
-Their functionality will be indispensible when working with the raw buffers you get from many of the Bluetooth APIs.
+Their functionality will be indispensable when working with the raw buffers you get from many of the Bluetooth APIs.
 ## Subscribing for notifications

 Make sure the characteristic supports either Indicate or Notify (check the characteristic properties to make sure).